Secure Communications and Your Wealth Management Clients

 Comply with Regulations

-With GDPR, FINRA, and SEC fines for financial services data breaches on the rise, all customer communications and collaborations must be secured.
+With GDPR, FINRA, and SEC fines for financial services data breaches on the rise, all customer communications and collaborations must be secured and be in compliance with data protection.
 Consumer messaging apps such as WhatsApp impose unacceptable risks on financial institutions because they are not regulatory compliant.
 These apps, downloadable by any employee with a mobile phone, do not create the required logs and audit trails.
 They do not archive messages as required by law.
 They also take your customer’s sensitive information outside your corporate umbrella and put it in unauthorized hands.

 Employing an encrypted communications and collaborations app with regulatory compliant logs and audit trails protects both your bottom line and your reputation.